-The Ohio Valley Native American Museum covers pre/post-colonial periods of the Native American legacy of the Ohio Valley.
-The Algonquian Indian Tribes (Powhatan Native Americans were part of the tribe) are the most documented beyond the earlier Mound builders of the 12th century.
-These tribes represented a stronger group that applied farming/hunting to prevail over lessor adversaries as they migrated west, into the Ohio Valley area, establishing at onetime a village on one of the town's peaks overlooking the Ohio and Captina Creek region, known as "Indian Knob" and a village, west of town in the Captina Valley.
-During the westward exploration, young George Washington traveled the Ohio River, and camped overnight several times at Powhatan that was selected because of the natural water confluence of the creek and river and incredible view of the area surrounding it.
+The historical context of Powhatan Point and its location also enhances the Powhatan School Project.
+During the westward migration, young George Washington traveled the Ohio River, and camped overnight several times at Powhatan that was selected because of the natural water confluence of the creek and river and incredible view of the area surrounding it.
+The Algonquian Indian Tribes (Powhatan Indians were part of the tribe) migrated west, or may have been settled in the area, found the area to their liking, by establishing a village on one of the town's peaks overlooking the Ohio and Captina Creek region, known as "Indian Knob".
 In the early formative years, settlers of the community recognized that legacy, and took the name of the Powhatan Indian Chief and previous Indian settlement site for its own, "Powhatan Point".
 Although little remains of the Indian village or historical records, efforts have begun to reestablish that legacy with potential Indian Knob Village site restoration.
 The museum is on a rent free basis, with donations and visitation fees collected to cover artifact and staffing costs.